liaochris/occupation-productivity/README.md

 <h2> Cleaning and Cleaned Datasets </h2>
 <h3> Cleaning BLS Industry Data </h3>

 The BLS data is handled by the script **Cleaning/readingLP.R**.
 What this script accomplishes is that it takes in all the BLS Labor Productivity data, filters for just the metrics that inform us the annual industry-specific labor productivity metrics and combines the various explanatory data spread out among all the data files into just one table.
-This script outputs two files, **Datasets/Cleaned/lp_current.csv** and **Datasets/Cleaned/lp_all.csv**.
-These datasets are identical except for the fact that **Datasets/Cleaned/lp_all.csv** goes from 1987 to 2019, while **Datasets/Cleaned/lp_current.csv** goes from 2001 to 2019.
-This difference occurs because the BLS raw data contains two separate data files that also make this distinction (**Datasets/Imported/Industry Data/ip.data.0.Current.txt** and **Datasets/Imported/Industry Data/ip.data.1.AllData.txt**).
+Then, we construct a productivity measure for each industry by determining the monetary value of the output produced per hour.
+This script outputs , **Datasets/Cleaned/lp_current.csv** which goes from 2001 to 2019.

 <h3> Cleaning the ONET data </h3>